Precision fermentation: Economic and environmental considerations

 Microbial products synthesised through precision fermentation hold the potential to significantly reduce the environmental impact of industrial, agricultural, and waste management sectors.

 Microbial products, such as alternative proteins, are eco-friendly substitutes for animal-based proteins produced through animal agriculture, a sector that accounts for 20% of global greenhouse gas emissions.
 Furthermore, production of various compounds of industrial interests such as biomaterials, pharmaceuticals or biofuels using microorganisms as alternatives for fossil-based compounds could reduce the emissions through chemical synthesis.
 Moreover, engineering microorganisms for the production of high-value products using greenhouse gases such as methane and carbon dioxide is a breakthrough.

-Furthermoe, high-value microbial products produced using agro-industrial wastes through a circular bioeconomy approach could reduce the environmental pollutants and toxic compounds released into the environment.
+Furthermore, high-value microbial products produced using agro-industrial wastes through a circular bioeconomy approach could reduce the environmental pollutants and toxic compounds released into the environment.
 Microbial products can also minimise freshwater usage by replacing many products generated in the agricultural sector, which is the largest user of freshwater, comprising 70% of global usage.
 Microbial products produced in bioreactors require significantly less land and could reduce reliance on land for animal agriculture and farming.
 The freed-up land could be used for reforestation, increasing biodiversity, and could reduce countries' reliance on imports of animal feed.